 Kurt Alexander’s ceramics are inspired by the natural forms and textures of coral reefs and burnt wood.
 His work explores themes of sustainability and marine conservation, using a blend of traditional and contemporary techniques to craft vessels that reflect the fragile beauty of the natural world.

 Kurt embraces the unpredictability of ceramics, using a mix of glazes and organic materials—such as fruit peels and yogurt— that react in the kiln to create unique colouring.
 His coral-inspired pieces speak to the ongoing crisis of reef bleaching, while others evoke the ashy, cracked surfaces of burnt earth.
-Each piece is a celebrates the risk, process, and transformation that happens in the kiln.
+Each piece celebrates the risk, process, and transformation that happens in the kiln.

 Kurt began his practice as a bench caster in the historic pot banks of Stoke-on-Trent, where he learned traditional methods from master potters.
 This foundation continues to shape his approach, combining craftsmanship with a deep respect for nature.